knupel/ROMANESCO-Processing/Revision_32.md

 >add shortcut to clear the midi selection
 >improve method costume to display pixel from force field
 >fix reset bug on the main camera
->increasi visibility when the curtain is ON or OFF
+>increase visibility when the curtain is ON or OFF

-ITEM
---
+*ITEM

 >add Pulsar
 >add BoumBoum
 >add Force Field